 Bladder cancer is a cancer that starts in the bladder.
 The bladder is the body part that holds and releases urine.
-It is in the center of the lower belly area.
+It is in the center of the lower abdomen.

 Causes of Bladder cancer

-- Papillary tumors have a wart-like appearance and are attached to a stalk.
+- Papillary tumors look like warts and are attached to a stalk.

 - Nonpapillary (sessile) tumors are flat.
 They are much less common.
-However, they are more invasive and have a worse outcome.
+But they are more invasive and have a worse outcome.

 - Cigarette smoking.
 Smoking greatly increases the risk of developing bladder cancer.
 Up to half of all bladder cancers in men and several in women may be caused by cigarette smoke.